 Attending Aomori Nebuta Matsuri

-During Aomori Nebuta Matsuri local businesses team up with local residents to create intricate floats with wire and colorful washi paper.
+During Aomori Nebuta Matsuri local businesses team up with residents to create intricate floats with wire and colorful washi paper.
 Each float is different from one another and tells a unique story.

 The floats also range in size but can be up to 16 ft (5 m) tall and 30 ft (9 m) wide – almost taking up the width of the street that they are paraded down!
 After the initial design and construction take place they are strategically placed on a stand for the festival’s parade.

 Like other summer festivals, there are free and paid reserved seating areas to watch the parade.
 However, the reserved seating goes fast so be sure to get tickets in advance!
-They are available at most convenience stores and at Ticket Pia.
+They are available at most convenience stores and Ticket Pia.

 As for free seating, we suggest purchasing a tarp and some tape at a local 100 yen shop or convenience store to save a spot to view the parade from on Hakko-dori or National Route 4, the main streets for the parade.
 Just make sure you put down a tarp early in the day to ensure you have a spot!
-I also recommend saving a pin on Google Maps to mark where you placed your tarp because it gets a little crazy and it can be hard to find where you were. 😉
+I also recommend saving a pin on Google Maps to mark where you placed your tarp because it gets a little wild and it can be hard to find where you were.

 If you’re trying to decide where to save a spot I’d say that anywhere you can find a place on Hakko-dori or Route 4 or is good!
-But the area where the 2nd turn and 3rd turns are located was the busiest – at least, from our experience.
+But the area where the 2nd turn and 3rd turns are located was the busiest, at least from our experience.

 Because we arrived in Aomori on the first day of the festival we weren’t able to grab a close spot by the 2nd or 3rd turn so we made our way down towards the area where the 1st turn is located and found that it was less crowded than the other areas.
 Here is the pin for the exact spot we watched from.